Get Started

 A confident wrong answer is worse than no answer at all.
 It can push you into litigation you should have settled, or into a settlement you should have fought.
 The whole point of getting a prediction is to make a better decision - and that requires a prediction you can actually trust.

-Our approach trades the warm-and-fuzzy feeling of an agreeable AI for something more valuable: a verdict that has been challenged, cross-examined, and validated across multiple independent models before it ever reaches your screen.
+Our approach trades the warm-and-fuzzy feeling of an agreeable AI for something more valuable: a report that has been challenged, cross-examined, and validated across multiple independent models before it ever reaches your screen.

 What You Get

-- An unbiased verdict — not shaped by how you framed your case
+• An unbiased report - not shaped by how you framed your case

 Built by Experts, for Real Decisions